mravko/reservations-demo/README.md

 # reservations-demo
-Demo framework for ASP.NET Core and Ef Core
+Demo framework for ASP.NET Core and EF Core